 Help paying for early childhood education

-- find an approved service that offers 20 hours ECE
+- find an early learning service that offers 20 hours of funded ECE

 - enrol your child with the service

 - state on the enrolment form which days and hours you’ll claim for your child — no more than 6 hours in a day and 20 hours in a week.

 Your early learning service can charge you for any hours your child attends outside of the fully funded hours.

 Finding an early learning service for your child’s ECE

 Not all early learning services offer 20 hours of funded ECE.
 Check before you enrol your child.

 Fees and ongoing costs for ECE